Worldviews, the Bible, and the Believer

 Prof. Wright will describe the worldviews of the first century Romans, Jews, and Christians.
 He will then move through history to describe the Western worldview as a way of helping students discern where they fit and how to look at and through their own lenses in the 21st century.

 Prof. Wright will be joined by Prof. David Seemuth who will look at the U.S. worldview of the early 21st century as an outgrowth and reaction to the Western worldview that emerged from the Enlightenment period.

 You should acquire Subversive Christianity: Imaging God in a Dangerous Time, which can be obtained via the links below:

-*Sign up below for course discounts of 50% off or greater!
+*Sign up below for a 56% course discount!